 As a Digital Signage company, with a massive focus on Outdoor Signage, also known as Digital Out Of Home (DOOH), we’re regularly approached by councils, public bodies & industry, wanting advice on the best way to implement an outdoor solution that will offer them a quick ROI, reliability and a long lifespan.

 All our units are built from the ground up for your exact requirement, and can be found throughout the UK from The Stade in Hastings, to a nuclear power station on the North coast of Scotland.
 Our customers range from local councils & central government agencies through to global pharmaceutical, theatres and airports.
 The first ever unit installed was in Europe, outside a shopping centre, over a decade ago and we’ve been providing outdoor solutions in the UK for over 5 years.
 Typical project turnaround for one of our outdoor installations is between 3 & 12 months.
+Click here for information on our outdoor digital signage products.

 We still monitor & look after every single unit we’ve installed.
 Servicing is carried out when requested by the clever on-board electronics.
 We’re proud of our installations and customers & would be happy for you to speak with any of them to get their experience of dealing with our organisation, before, during and after the installation.